 "It seems that the economy is incredibly vulnerable.
 And

 with the fiscal tightening yet to fully bite, we have to brace

 ourselves for a bumpy ride."

-The data, following growth of 0.7 percent in the third
+The sharp reversal from growth of 0.7 percent in the third

 For graphic on GDP and inflation: r.reuters.com/syp67r